BlackDragonBE/MarkdownToRW_Converter/ConverterTests/FullTest.markdown

 ![](Images/nigel.gif)

 Make sure to add a separate child folder of the folder your markdown is in, you can easily use subfolders in links and images.
+The converter can find all locally sourced images, upload them to WordPress and replace the local paths with the image URLs.

 ## Lists